-2.6.3 Programmable Power Dissipation and Thermal Emulation
+2.6.3 Programmable Power Dissipation & Thermal Emulation

 Register 98 is used for PWM control over I2C.
-It is an 8-bits data wide register.
+It is an 8-bit data wide register.

-The consumed power changes accordingly when the value in this register is changed (only when in high power mode).
+The consumed power changes when the value in this register is changed (only when in high power mode).
 In Low power mode the module automatically turns off PWM.

 The values written in this register are permanently stored.
-The PWM can also be used for module thermal emulation.
+The PWM can be used for module thermal emulation.

-The module contains 3 thermal spots positioned where the optical transceivers usually are in an optical module that is heated relative to the related PWM register.
-Two of them are static spots.
-They can be turned either on or off allowing a power consumption of 0 or 100% of the overall power.
-The third spot controlled using PWM, thus allowing a power consumption that covers all the range from 0 to maximum power of the spot.
+The module contains 3 thermal spots positioned where the optical transceivers usually are in an optical module that is heated relative to the PWM register.
+The first spot is 2.5 W and the second is 1.5 W. These can be turned either on or off allowing a power consumption of 0 or 100% of the overall power.
+A third spot of 1 W can be controlled using PWM, thus allowing a power consumption that covers all the range from 0 to 1 W with a 15 mW precision.